 The growth of online gaming in India

-India’s online gaming industry will grow significantly in the run up to 2021.
+India’s online gaming industry will grow significantly in the run-up to 2021.
 KPMG estimates that over the next three years the country will accrue 190 million online gamblers, which would make India one of the largest casino markets in the world.
-Many of the country’s gamers are expected to play via their mobiles (India will soon reach 400 million smartphone users).
+Many of the country’s gamers will expect to play via their mobiles (India will soon reach 400 million smartphone users).

 The news of PokerStars’ arrival won’t only delight Indian poker players, but will also please those responsible for the Indian economy.
 Research conducted by Playwin in 2010 found that online gambling would be worth $5 billion if legalised in India.
 The recent interest of PokerStars shows that they too recognise the potential of the market.

 PokerStars stands to create a profitable revenue source by tapping into India.
 In a country where the online poker start-up industry is already worth $120 million, the game is increasing in popularity at a phenomenal rate.
 By seeking out the thirst for a strategic game with money at stake, PokerStars have surely made a sound decision.
 Most likely other online casinos will follow in PokerStars’ footsteps, bringing the Indian and global gambling community closer together.